gruntwork-io/cloud-nuke/_docs/rfc/TEMPLATE.md

 - Relevant issues
 - Links to PRs: at a minimum, the initial PR for the RFC, and the implementation PR.
-- Links to Terragrunt releases, if the proposed solution has been implemented.
+- Links to `cloud-nuke` releases, if the proposed solution has been implemented.